NorfolkNChance/ta_101/hiring.md

 * If we (not 'I') decide to take this to the next step, we'll arrange to bring you into the office for an interview.
 * Typically an interview loop looks like this:
     [interview process description here; currently in flux]
 * **If the conversation went well**,  make that clear and let the candidate know that you're excited about the possibility things will get to the next step.
-Although we shouldn't _promise_ an interview it's good to communicate to a good candidate that we _really hope_ there will be an interview.
+Although we shouldn't _promise_ an interview it's useful to communicate to a good candidate that we _really hope_ there will be an interview.
 You want to communicate that enthusiasm in case they find other prospects while we're deciding what to do about the interview loop.
 * Always conclude by thanking them for their time and interest in Undead Labs.
 End every call, even ones you no will not result in an interview, on a polite and friendly note.